iN2Git/wpp-marketing-api-docs/README.md

 ## Support

-For integration support, contact the WPP Marketing team:
+For integration support, contact the WPP Marketing team.

-support@wppmarketing.com